 Finding an Extradition Attorney in Las Vegas, Nevada

-If you have an outstanding felony warrant in Las Vegas, Nevada, and are awaiting extradition back to Clark County, then contact an experienced criminal defense attorney at Gallo Law Office.
+If you have an outstanding felony warrant in Las Vegas, Nevada, and are awaiting extradition back to Clark County, then contact an experienced criminal defense attorney at Gallo Criminal Defense Las Vegas.
 Attorney James C. Gallo represents clients on all kinds of warrants including the misdemeanor warrant, the felony warrant, the violation of probation warrant, the bench warrant, and the failure to appear warrant.

 Call to talk with an experienced felony or misdemeanor warrant attorney in Las Vegas, Nevada, about your case.